DrugD/TransEDRP/README.md

 # TransEDRP: Dual Transformer Model with Edge Embedding for Drug Response Prediction:

-Open-sourced implementation for ICML 2023 Submission TransEDRP is a dual transformer structure with edge embedding for drug response prediction.
+Open-sourced implementation for INS 2023 Submission TransEDRP is a dual transformer structure with edge embedding for drug response prediction.

 # Python Dependencies